aprosvetova/silencebot/README.md

 Silence Bot allows you to calm down all chat participants by muting them temporarily.

 Just add the bot to your supergroup, give it message deletion and user restriction rights and you're all set.
+If you give it a right to pin messages, the bot will pin "Silence mod enabled" messages.

 >**Use /silence to enable silent mode.**
 >